-Analysing data to see the key traits of your user is a fantastic place to start.
-Key factors such as age, gender and nationality are all important traits that will influence the way in which you speak to your audience.
+Analyzing data to see the key traits of your user is a fantastic place to start.
+Key factors such as age, gender, and nationality are all important traits that will influence the way in which you speak to your audience.

-Nasty Gal are a fantastic example of a brand that understands and caters to their audience.
-Their use of youthful, witty copy, which is rich with popular culture reference, is an ideal way to connect with their teen to mid twenties audience.
+Nasty Gal is a fantastic example of a brand that understands and caters to its audience.
+Their use of youthful, witty copy, which is rich with popular culture references, is an ideal way to connect with their teen to mid-twenties audience.

-Creating a recognisable tone of voice should be high up on your copywriting to do list.
+Creating a recognizable tone of voice should be high up on your copywriting to-do list.
 A distinguished voice can be the difference between building a relationship with your user or fading into the sea of online brands.

 Selling an online game?
-You can afford to inject a little humour and familiarity into your copy, language that reflects the nature of the gameplay.
+You can afford to inject a little humor and familiarity into your copy, language that reflects the nature of the gameplay.

-A brand that has thoroughly mastered their tone of voice is Innocent.
-Their website, social media channels and products read like a masterclass in consistently reflecting the ethos of your company in your language.
-It’s fresh, funny and friendly, it fits with the ideology of the product and takes them above and beyond a simple smoothie company.
+A brand that has thoroughly mastered its tone of voice is Innocent.
+Their website, social media channels, and products read like a masterclass in consistently reflecting the ethos of your company in your language.
+It’s fresh, funny, and friendly, it fits with the ideology of the product and takes them above and beyond a simple smoothie company.

 User experience has been a hot phrase in the world of web copy and web design for the last few years.
-Many suggest that to truly engage with successful UX practises, copy must be funny, creative and comply beautifully with the web design it is paired with.
+Many suggest that to truly engage with successful UX practices, a copy must be funny, creative, and comply beautifully with the web design it is paired with.